pokeclicker/pokeclicker-wiki/data/Pokémon/overview_description.md

 * [[Pokémon/Cherrim (Sunshine)]] has 1.5x the egg cycle value of [[Pokémon/Cherrim (Overcast)]].

 ## Mega Evolution
-**WARNING** - (Information is subject to change.
-If information is found incorrect to any degree then the chosen information may be deleted)
-To Mega Evolve a Pokémon, (X) Pokémon must have an Attack Bonus 10 times their Base Attack Stat.
-The Base Attack Stat of any specified Pokémon can be viewed in the Pokédex menu.
+To Mega Evolve a Pokémon, (X) Pokémon must have an Attack stat 500 times their Base Attack stat.
+The Base Attack stat of any specified Pokémon can be viewed in the Pokédex menu.

 ## Pokémon List
 **WARNING**